Kapendev/parin/STYLE_GUIDE_D.md

 - Attributes and pragmas should always be on a different line than a function or type definition
 - Prefer groupping attributes with `{}`
-- Prefer using `:` only at the start of an implementation section (see structs, classes and modules)
+- Prefer using only one `:` at the start of an implementation section (see structs, classes and modules)
-- If `:` needs to be used more than one time in the same implementation section, then add a `// @--` comment above every use of `:`
+- Add a `// @--` comment above every use of `:` inside the module scope
+- The `// @--` comment can be skipped inside structs and classes
 - Function aliases should be inside attribute groups, even if it's only one function
 - Preferred order of attributes and pragmas: `pragma(xyz) @safe nothrow @nogc @customAttribute`
 - Never use the `pure` attribute